durudex/durudex-docs/docs/dev/api/tests.md

 API_PORT=8000
 ```

-To start you need to enter this command in the terminal `make`. Тепер ви можете відчинити [localhost:8000](http://localhost:8000).
+To start you need to enter this command in the terminal `make`.
+Now you can open [localhost:8000](http://localhost:8000).

 ## Usage